 - Auto-lock notifications

-Also, you can lock/unlock your Mac automatically when your iDevice is too far/too near from your Mac.
+Also, you can lock/unlock your Mac automatically when your iOS device is too far/too near from your Mac.

 MacID offers widget for your with option to autohide it while no Macs are connected.